FAQ: How Accurate Are the Traffic Estimates on SEO Tools?

 They combine that with clickstream data from unknown sources, use machine learning to figure out algorithms that accurately predict traffic with their existing search data, and then extrapolate across the vast industry using those models.

-Semrush Comment on Reddit
+Semrush Comment On Reddit

 Anyone who isn't neck-deep in search engine optimization might be confused, and that's fine.
 There's a lot to question there, and indeed, users on Reddit are challenging it too.